sigla-o/matrix-theory/KARTE_en.md

 - adapt their resonance regimes;
 - redistribute energetic loads;
 - balance half-phase imbalances;
-- maintain overall synchronization.
+- maintain collective synchronization.

 A molecule is a dynamically stable TE organization.

 ---

-### 5. Collective Balancing Principle
+## 5. Principle of Collective Balancing

 Within a molecule:

-- local imbalances are distributed;
+- local half-phase imbalances decrease;
-- energetic tensions are minimized;
+- collective resonance tension decreases;
-- chemical bonds act as channels of collective balancing;
+- chemical bonds function as collective balancing channels;
-- the entire system tends toward a more stable resonance state.
+- the entire system evolves toward a more stable resonance state.

-A molecule is a shared collective balancing regime.
+A molecule is a collective half-phase balancing regime.

 ---

-### 6. Hierarchy Principle
+## 6. Principle of Self-Organization

+The molecular structure is not predetermined.

+It continuously self-organizes in response to atomic resonance, chemical bond organization, electron localization, and modulation of the surrounding TE environment.

+A stable molecule is a dynamic equilibrium state of collective self-organization.

+---

+## 7. Principle of Hierarchy

-A molecule creates a new level of organization above the atom.
+A molecule creates a new level of collective organization.

 Nucleons

+↓

-→ atom
+atom

+↓

-→ chemical bond
+chemical bond

+↓

-→ molecule.
+molecule.

-Each successive level:
+Each successive organizational level:

-- preserves the organization of previous levels;
+- preserves the organization of the previous levels;
-- realizes new collective resonance regimes;
+- realizes new collective resonance modes;
 - acquires new emergent properties.

 ---

-### Summary
+## Summary

-A molecule is a stable collective TE organization of multiple atoms in which chemical bonds, H-2 and H-3 flows, orbital resonances, and electron configurations realize a common long-term synchronized regime.
-A molecule is not a sum of atoms but a new collective resonance object with its own energetic configurations and emergent properties.
+A molecule is a stable collective TE organization of multiple atoms in which the entire system realizes a common regime of VEU H-2 and VEU H-3 flows, chemical bonds, orbital resonance, electron configurations, and half-phase balancing.

+A molecule is not a mechanical sum of atoms but a new level of collective TE organization with its own resonance modes, energetic configurations, and emergent properties.

 # Macromolecule